PhilBoileau/cvCovEst/paper/paper.md

 This variety brings with it many challenges.
-Identifying an "optimal" estimator from among a collection of candidates can prove a daunting task, one whose objectivity is often compromised by the analyst's decisions.
-Though data-driven approaches for selecting an optimal estimator from among estimators belonging to certain (limited) classes have been derived, the question of selecting from a diverse collection of candidates remains unaddressed.
+Identifying an "optimal" estimator from among a collection of candidates can prove a daunting task, one whose objectivity is often compromised by the data analyst's decisions.
+Though data-driven approaches for selecting an optimal estimator from among estimators belonging to certain (limited) classes have been derived, the question of selecting from a diverse collection of candidate procedures remains unaddressed.

 # `cvCovEst` Framework

-Our solution is a general, cross-validation-based framework for covariance matrix estimator selection capable of accomplishing just that.
-The asymptotic optimality of selections are guaranteed under a few non-restrictive assumptions by extending the seminal work of @laan_dudoit:2003, @dudoit2005, and @vaart2006 on data-adaptive estimator selection to high-dimensional covariance matrix estimation [@boileau2021].
-Here, optimality is defined as choosing an estimator with an equivalent risk difference to the one that would be selected if the underlying data generating distribution were known.
+The solution provided by `cvCovEst` a general, cross-validation-based, estimator-agnostic framework for covariance matrix estimator selection.
+The asymptotic optimality of selections are guaranteed under a few non-restrictive assumptions by extending the seminal work of @laan_dudoit:2003, @dudoit2005, and
+@vaart2006 on data-adaptive estimator selection to high-dimensional covariance matrix estimation [@boileau2021].
+Here, optimality is defined as choosing an estimator with an equivalent risk difference to that which would have been selected were the underlying data-generating distribution _known_.

 The `cvCovEst` software package implements this framework for the `R` language and environment for statistical computing [@R].
 Included is an accumulation of